EduardoKenji/q-learning-maze-solver/README.md

 * A state would be the current position of the agent.
 * A action would be the agent movement to an adjacent position.

 Q-learning also involves a reward matrix (the R matrix) and a memory/knowledge matrix with all (state, action) pairs and values possible.
 Q-learning also features a random exploration chance, a chance to decide the next move randomly, to allow the agent to potentially discover new and more rewarding decisions.
 The random exploration chance will be decremented during the agent's training.
-Currently, the learning rate is fixed at 0.8.
+Currently, the learning rate (gamma) is fixed at 0.8.

 After each step, we adjust: Q(state, action) = R(state, action) + Gamma * Max[Q(next state, all actions)]